xtianus/yadaframework/docs/_sources/forms/uploads.rst.txt

 				</thumbnail>
 			</news>

-``targetImageExtension`` is the image format that all uploaded images will be converted to.
+``targetImageExtension`` is the image format that all uploaded images will be converted to, unless specified in ``preserveImageExtensions`` which is a comma-separated list of extensions that should not be converted.
+This can be useful to preserve animated gifs.
-The other xml specifies the desktop and mobile dimensions required for each image.
+The following xml specifies the desktop and mobile dimensions required for each image.
 The above configuration can be read in your subclass of ``YadaConfiguration``:

 .. code-block:: java